Swiftshine/swiftshine.github.io/documentation/gfa.md

 | padding | 0x1C | 0x10 | u8[0x10] | always 0. |
 | fileCount | 0x2C | 0x4 | u32 | the number of files in the archive. |

-1 - The size of the header is actually `0x2C`, because `fileCount` is not part of the archive header; it is part of a "fileInfo" header of variable size (which is why I included `fileCount` as part of the archive header).
+1 - The size of the header is actually `0x20`, because neither `padding` nor `fileCount` are part of the archive header (defined in Kirby's Epic Yarn's code); `fileCount` is part of a "fileInfo" header of variable size (which is why I included `fileCount` as part of the archive header).

 2 - `fileInfoSize` = size of (`fileCount`) + size of (all file entries) + size of (null-terminated strings).